10 Magical Witch Romance Books

 6. What the Hex

-What the Hex represents enemies-to-lovers and fake-relationship with witches.
+What The Hex represents enemies-to-lovers and fake-relationship with witches.
 The story follows our heroine, Catalina, who is Puerto Rican.
-She comes from a magical island that is very well known for witches and magical powers, which is cool.
+She comes from a magical island that is very well-known for witches and magical powers, which is cool.
 She has spent some time away from the island because she feels her power is drained and needs a little refresher.

 Catalina is back with her family because one of her sisters is getting married and is the maid of honor.
-When she gets home, she realizes that something is off, and soon she discovers that a demon is trying to hijack the wedding and take over her family’s power.
+When she gets home, she realizes that something is off, and soon, she discovers that a demon is trying to hijack the wedding and take over her family’s power.
 She’s one of the few people who has not been mind-controlled by this demon.

 Then Catalina works with our hero, Diego.
 They were high school rivals and had very witty banter with one another.
 But they must work together to save the wedding and their family.
 So they work together, and the story follows the romance.
 I didn’t feel connected to the characters, but I loved the audiobook because the narrator makes the story dynamic.